Abacavir, Lamivudine, and Zidovudine

 Respiratory: ENT infection (5%)

-<1% (Limited to important or life-threatening): Abdominal pain, allergic sensitization (including anaphylaxis), alopecia, anemia, anorexia, aplastic anemia, cardiomyopathy, decreased appetite, dyspepsia, erythema multiforme, exacerbation of hepatitis B (posttreatment), gynecomastia, increased serum bilirubin, increased serum transaminases, insomnia, lactic acidosis, liver steatosis, lymphadenopathy, myalgia, myasthenia, oral mucosa hyperpigmentation, paresthesia, peripheral neuropathy, rhabdomyolysis, seizure, sleep disorder, splenomegaly, Stevens-Johnson syndrome, stomatitis, thrombocytopenia, urticaria, vasculitis, wheezing
+<1%, postmarketing, and/or case reports: Abdominal pain, abnormal breath sounds, allergic sensitization (including anaphylaxis), alopecia, anemia, anorexia, aplastic anemia, arthralgia, cardiomyopathy, decreased appetite, dizziness, dyspepsia, erythema multiforme, exacerbation of hepatitis B (posttreatment), gynecomastia, increased serum bilirubin, increased serum transaminases, insomnia, lactic acidosis, liver steatosis, lymphadenopathy, myalgia, myasthenia, oral mucosa hyperpigmentation, paresthesia, peripheral neuropathy, rhabdomyolysis, seizure, sleep disorder, splenomegaly, Stevens-Johnson syndrome, stomatitis, thrombocytopenia, urticaria, vasculitis, weakness, wheezing

 Concerns related to adverse effects:

-• Hematologic toxicity: [US Boxed Warning]: Zidovudine has been associated with hematologic toxicities (eg, neutropenia, anemia); use with caution in patients with bone marrow compromise (eg, granulocyte count <1000 cells/mm3 or hemoglobin <9.5 g/dL).
-Canadian labeling contraindicates use if ANC <750 cells/mm3 or if hemoglobin <7.5 g/dL (4.65 mmol/L).
+• Hematologic toxicity: [US Boxed Warning]: Zidovudine has been associated with hematologic toxicities (eg, neutropenia, anemia); use with caution in patients with bone marrow compromise (eg, granulocyte count <1,000 cells/mm3 or hemoglobin <9.5 g/dL).
 Frequent complete blood counts are recommended in patients with advanced HIV-1 disease.
 Dosage interruption may be needed if anemia or neutropenia develops.

 • Myopathy: [US Boxed Warning]: Prolonged use of zidovudine has been associated with symptomatic myopathy and myositis.